com-480-data-visualization/data-visualization-project-2021-pia/README.md

 - When the user clicks on a colored tile, we want to display a panel with detailed information about the song (title, artist, year...).
 - We want to show the part of the lyrics where the color was detected, with the color word being highlighted in the right color and the rest of the lyrics being faded gradually away from the colored word.

-Finally, regarding **additional features**, we were thinkin of the following:
+Finally, regarding **additional features**, we were thinking of the following:
 1. Add a Spotify play button to the song information panel to allow the user to listen to the selected music, this requires finding a way of automatic this process as we have roughly a thousand songs.
 2. When a user hovers a song for more than a few seconds, we want to display a small popup bubble above the mouse with just the basic information about the song (title, artist, year).
 3. We want to highlight songs of the same artist if the user clicks on the artist name in the song info panel.